Interactive visual analysis: Feature localization

 Brushing data points from the set of dependent variables (e.g. temperature) and seeing where among the independent variables (e.g. space or time) these data points show up, is called "feature localization".
 With feature localization, the user can easily identify the location of features in the dataset.
 Examples from a meteorological dataset would be which regions have a warm climate or which times of the year have a lot of precipitation.

 Local investigation

 If independent variables are brushed and we look for the corresponding connection to a dependent view, this is termed "local investigation".
 This makes it possible to investigate the characteristics of for example a specific region or specific time.
 In the case of meteorological data, we could for instance discover the temperature distribution during the winter months.

 Multivariate analysis

 Brushing dependent variables and watching the connection to other dependent variables is called multivariate analysis.
 This could for example be used to find out if high temperatures are correlated with pressure by brushing high temperatures and watching a linked view of pressure distributions.

 Since each of the linked views usually has two or more dimensions, multivariate analysis can implicitly uncover higher-dimensional features of the data which would not be readily apparent from e.g. a simple scatterplot.

-Applications

-Concepts from Interactive Visual Analysis have been implemented in multiple software packages, both for researchers and commercial purposes.

-ComVis is often used by visualization researchers in academia, while SimVis is optimized for analyzing simulation data.
-Tableau is another example of a commercial software product utilizing concepts from IVA.